13m0n4de/lemon-core/README.md

 ### Run on K210

-The current adaptation work for the K210 platform is in the [feature/k210](https://github.com/13m0n4de/lemon-core/tree/feature/k210) branch, which was created from the [ch8](https://github.com/13m0n4de/lemon-core/tree/feature/ch8) branch.
+For the latest updates and adaptations for the K210 platform, switch to the [feature/k210](https://github.com/13m0n4de/lemon-core/tree/feature/k210), which is based on the updates from the [ch8](https://github.com/13m0n4de/lemon-core/tree/feature/ch8) branch.

 ```
 git switch feature/k210